Expeera/IC-PayPortal/readme.md

 ## Features

-The Fiat Payment Module offers the following features:
+The Expeera Module offers the following features:

 - ### Payment Gateway Integration:
-    The module supports integration with popular fiat payment gateways, allowing developers to accept payments from various sources.
+    The module supports integration with popular Expeera gateways, allowing developers to accept payments from various sources.

 - ### Payment Processing:
     It provides functions to handle payment processing tasks, such as creating payment requests, verifying transactions, and handling callbacks.